Almarch/tamaR/README.md

 # [Tamalib](https://github.com/jcrona/tamalib) is live on [R](https://r-project.org) !

-This is a package allowing the emulation of a P1 tamagotchi in R, using an object-oriented paradigm.
+This is a package allowing the emulation of a P1 tamagotchi in R.

 R is a scripting language, allowing either a live interaction or the elaboration of custom programs.

-R is also the support for [shiny](https://shiny.posit.co/), a powerfull web framework that opens the possibility to host an online tamagotchi.
+R is also the support for [shiny](https://shiny.posit.co/), a powerfull web framework that opens the possibility to host a tamagotchi online.

 ![image](https://github.com/Almarch/tamaR/assets/13364928/4b28e6d7-2d51-4ed7-8d70-c04d03397f38)

 ## Installation